 Yasuni National Park

 - Salinas is one of the most important spa towns in Ecuador.
 The city is also known for its beautiful beaches

-- The Galápagos Islands in the Pacific Ocean are about 900 km/ 555 miles off the coastline and are known for its rich biodiversity.
+- The Galápagos Islands are an archipelago in the Pacific Ocean and are located about 900 km/ 555 miles off the Ecuadorian coastline.
+These islands are known for their rich biodiversity.

 Seals on a beach in the Galapagos islands

 The majority of Ecuadorians live in the central provinces of the country, the Andes mountains or along the Pacific coast.
 Most of the population (64%) live in urban centres.